hrldcpr/poole/_posts/2016-08-10-infinite-continued-fractions.md

 d_0.d_1d_2...d_n \le d_0.d_1d_2...d_n... \le d_0.d_1d_2...(d_n + 1)
 $$

 ## Going in the other direction

-Interestingly, you can bound continued fractions in almost exactly the same way as digits:
+Interestingly, we can bound continued fractions in almost exactly the same way as digits:

 $$
 (-1)^n [a_0; a_1, \dots, a_n] \le (-1)^n [a_0; a_1, \dots, a_n, \dots] \le (-1)^n [a_0; a_1, \dots, a_n + 1]